Vasily Smirnov (serial killer): Biography

 Smirnov did not always kill his victims, but the raped women did not report anything to the police because of shame.
 The next victim was an elderly woman, who was considered rich in the city.
 He tore off her head, then robbed and set her house on fire.
 After this, Smirnov went to Petergof, where he raped a pregnant girl who did not report it to the police.
-The fourth victim was Tatyana Emshova, a mother of two children and teacher, who had come to Gatchina for a seminar.
+The fourth victim was Tatyana Emshova, a mother of two children and a teacher, who had come to Gatchina for a seminar.
 The killer raped and then killed her.
 On the same day, a search was announced for the killer, and Smirnov went into hiding.

 At that moment, a woman who was raped by Smirnov contacted the police.
 The crime had occurred on the same day when Smirnov killed Emshova.
 He was exposed on an old conviction.
-The investigators came to Smirnov's house, but found only a burnt house.
+The investigators came to Smirnov's house but found only a burnt house.
 And soon, the killer attacked a group of children in the middle of the day, raping one girl.
 He was arrested soon afterwards.
-While under arrest, Smirnov happily talked about his crimes, confessing about a fifth murder of an elderly woman, whom he had raped.
-He had left her purse on the road, and moved her corpse by car, the victim's death being initially written off as a traffic collision.
+While under arrest, Smirnov happily talked about his crimes, confessing to a fifth murder of an elderly woman, whom he had raped.
+He had left her purse on the road and moved her corpse by car, the victim's death being initially written off as a traffic collision.
 Smirnov always left a sign on the bodies of the murdered - he drove nails into their heads.

 Smirnov did not react after the announcement of the death sentence, saying he was above the law.
 In 1980, he was executed by firing squad.
 There were conspiracy theories that Smirnov was not shot, but left alive so his psychopathic nature could be studied.